CTFEDs/typography-workshop-2016/workshop-outline.md

     **Tasks**: Identify parts of letterforms.
 Evaluate typefaces for readability and legibility.

 2. **System fonts and font stacks**<br>
     What are common system fonts?
-What are "safe" fonts to use?
+What are "safe" fonts to use?<br>
     **Tasks**: Implement and test a system font stack

 3. **Webfont hosting services**
     What are webfonts?
-Three hosting options: Typekit, fonts.com, Google Fonts **Tasks**: Implement and test a hosted font stack
+Three hosting options: Typekit, fonts.com, Google Fonts.<br>
+    **Tasks**: Implement and test a hosted font stack

 4. **Self-hosting webfonts**
-    Where to get fonts. fontsquirrel.com. @font-face rules.
+    Where to get fonts. fontsquirrel.com. @font-face rules.<br>
     **Tasks**: Implement and test a self-hosted font stack

 5. **Combining typefaces**
     How to select and combine typefaces.
     **Tasks**: Select two typefaces for combination use.
-Implement and test.
+Implement and test.<br>

 6. **Units, measure and vertical rhythm** ems, rems, px, etc. Which is best?
-Responsive typography discussion.
+Responsive typography discussion.<br>
-    **Tasks**:
+    **Tasks**: ?????

 7. **Best practice for loading fonts**<br>
-    font loading api, fontfaceobserver, `font-display`
+    font loading api, fontfaceobserver, `font-display`<br>
     **Tasks**: Implement and test above techniques